macshaughnessy3/PAWS/PAWS-iOS/README.md

 ## Setup and Requirments

 Xcode 12 or newer is required to run the PAWS application along with a device on iOS 14 and up.

-1. Navigate to the `PAWS/PAWS-iOS/PAWS` folder and run `pod install`
-2. Install swift resources

-After these steps, Xcode can compile and run PAWS using a simulator.
+Navigate to the `PAWS/PAWS-iOS/PAWS` folder and run `pod install`.
+Now, Xcode can compile and run PAWS using a simulator.

 ## Installing PAWS on a Device